In this article

 When Is Fazeshift the Better Fit?

-If your priority is a lightweight AI agent layered over an existing ERP to handle invoicing and reconciliation, Fazeshift is worth evaluating.
-Monk is the stronger fit when you want the full cycle in one place, with deep collections and cash application that handle the hard edge cases.
-See the best AR automation software for 2026 for the wider field and AR automation for how Monk runs the full cycle.
+If your priority is a lightweight AI agent layered over an existing ERP to handle invoicing and reconciliation, Fazeshift is well worth evaluating on those merits.
+Monk is the stronger fit when you want the full cycle in one place, with deep collections and cash application that handle the hard edge cases plus forecasting on top.
+For a wider field, see the best accounts receivable automation software in 2026, the Monk alternatives and comparisons hub, and the related Monk vs Stuut breakdown.

 Frequently Asked Questions